Munnar — overview

-Munnar is a hill station, located in the Western Ghats at an elevation of approximately 1,600 meters.
+Munnar is located in the Western Ghats at an elevation of 1,600 meters.
 The name derives from the Malayalam words for three rivers — Muthirapuzha, Nallathanni, and Kundala — which converge at the town.
 Munnar was a summer resort for British colonial officials and the centre of the High Range tea cultivation that began in the 1880s.

 Eravikulam National Park